Holy schlamoly! My baby girl is getting married! Where did the time go?

 we are on a fool’s errand wild goose chase we will never find it, but then, he gets lost in a paper bag.

-I guide him to the alleyway to the left of the Spanish steps.
+I guide him through the alley flanking the left side of the Spanish steps.

 Suddenly, he laughs.
 “Oh, this is definitely the place.”